Nobody likes to hear that an ingredient in antifreeze — propylene glycol — is also found in food. However, what exactly does that mean?

 Propylene glycol (often referred to as PG) is the third “product” in a chemical process beginning with propene, a byproduct of fossil fuel (oil refining and natural gas processing) and also found in nature as a byproduct of fermentation.
 Propene is converted to propylene oxide, a volatile compound used frequently in the creation process of polyurethane plastics (and to create propylene glycol).
 Propylene oxide is considered a “probable carcinogen.”
 Finally, through a hydrolyzation process (separating molecules by the addition of water), you get propylene glycol.

-A colorless, creamy liquid, it’s classified by the chemical formula C3H8O2.
-Another name for it is “propane-1,2-diol,” which is sometimes used when listing it as a compound on ingredient labels.
+A synthetic liquid substance that absorbs water, propylene glycol classified by the chemical formula C3H8O2.
+Propylene glycol (1, 2-propanediol) is an organic compound (a diol alcohol) and is a tasteless, odorless and colorless clear oily liquid.
+(1a) Another name for it is “propane-1,2-diol,” which is sometimes used when listing it as a compound on ingredient labels.
 As it’s found in food as an additive (in the U.S., at least), the U.S. Department of Agriculture refers to it via the E-number E1520.
 It’s completely soluble in water, and one major purpose it serves is as a “vehicle” for topical products, such as lotions.

 Propylene glycol is found in thousands of cosmetic products as well as a large number of processed foods products.
 Another place you will find it is in many medications, serving as a way to help your body absorb chemicals more efficiently.
 It’s also a common ingredient in electronic cigarettes, contributing to taste and “smoothness” of the smoke.